 Should I avoid caffeinated teas?Possibly.
 When drinking tea with a headache, you may want to avoid caffeinated options and stick with an herbal tea, like the ones listed below.
 While caffeine can provide pain relief to some, it can trigger or worsen headaches in others.
 If you don’t know how your headaches respond to caffeine, stick with herbal teas.

 Ginger is one of the most frequently used culinary spices that offers a range of health benefits.
 It contains powerful antioxidants that help to reduce inflammation, which can cause headaches.

 Where to buy: Buy some ready-to-brew ginger tea bags here.

 Medicinal peppermint oil is usually much stronger than peppermint tea.
 Does it still have the same benefits?
-Some suggest yes, peppermint tea may also have pain-relieving effects.
+Some

 Where to buy: Buy peppermint tea bags here.

 Safety: Peppermint tea is generally safe for most people and isn’t associated with any side effects.

 Willow bark has been used for thousands of years to treat pain and inflammation.
 Willow bark — which is bark from a variety of willow trees — contains an active ingredient called salicin.
 Salicin is chemically similar to aspirin.
 Learn more about the benefits of “nature’s aspirin.”